 I wasn’t completely sold on the solid white effect, so I experimented on the leaf by lightly dragging a rag dipped in dark walnut stain across the surface.
 Bad move – didn’t like it at all.
 So I quickly removed as much as possible and re-coated with the paint/poly stuff.

-So here is the top with two coats of the milky paint and polyurethane combination, not quite dry.
-I still wanted just a bit more depth, so a third coat of the same and then two top coats of just the polyurethane to finish.
-Five coats in all, lightly sanding and cleaning in between each.
+So here is the top with a first and second coat of the milky paint and polyurethane combination, not quite dry.
+I still wanted just a bit more depth, so a third coat of the same and then two top coats of just the polyurethane to seal.
+It took five coats in all, taking time to lightly sand and wipe in between each.

 And here is the end result.
 The grain of the leaf actually runs opposite the rest of the top, so it looks slightly different in color in this picture.
 Not as jarring in reality.

 We love the contrast of the wood base with the painted top.
-The room feels so much lighter with the big white table instead of the large dark slab.
+The dining space felt so much lighter with the big white table instead of the large dark slab.

-Who knew when we painted our kitchen table that a few years later we would take down our living room wall, totally gut our kitchen and start over?
+Who knew when we painted our kitchen tabletop that a few years later we would take down our living room wall, totally gut our kitchen and start over?

 ♥ Small Ranch Home Kitchen Remodel: The Dream Begins!